-In 2019, the SBTVD Forum undertook a study of immersive television technologies, which included a call for proposals for solutions to provide full video backward compatibility with their recently adopted digital broadcast system.
-This imposed the constraints of Brazil's A/V encoding standard, which mandates AVC/H.264 operating with 8-bit samples.
-Proposals were received producing an array of technology candidates, most represented within these Guidelines, for competitive evaluation.
+In 2019, the SBTVD Forum issued a call for proposals for an HDR broadcast system providing full video backward compatibility with their recently deployed digital broadcast system.
+This imposed the TV 2.0 constraints of AVC/H.264 operating with 8-bit samples.
+After a competitive evaluation of the candidate technologies, most represented within these Guidelines, those selected for "TV 2.5" were standardized in the Associação Brasileira de Normas Técnicas